christopher-siewert/christopher-siewert.github.io/_posts/2019-05-12-bitcoin-futures-arbitrage-part-2.md

 ![png](/assets/images/2019-05-12-bitcoin-futures-arbitrage-part-2_files/2019-05-12-bitcoin-futures-arbitrage-part-2_7_0.png)

-The first thing we notice is that the future tracks the index fairly closely.
-This is to be expected.
-Much more interesting for arbitrage analysis is the ratio between the futures price and the index price.
+The future tracks the index closely.
+The ratio of the prices will be useful for analysis.

 ```python